reicaro/chearn/README.md

 ```

 Until openAI approves the application to go live the user will need to supply their individual openai key, set as ENV variable OPENAI_API_KEY

+With google maps integration added, there's now a project specific API key with places enabled and billing set up on free trial, if needed message me on discord reіd#0001 (copy and paste) and I'll help.

 Run project